Children's Nutrition Image

 Eat Smart Early

 All of the nutrients listed above play an important role in the development and maintenance of healthy eyes.
 For parents, it can be hard enough to make sure their children eat something green and leafy between cheeseburgers.
 Let alone make sure they get all the nutrients in the proper amounts.
-To get the proper nutrition in your children’s diet, supplementation is something to consider.
+To get the proper nutrition in your children’s diet, consider adding some supplements to their daily routine.

 Speak with your pediatrician before starting a supplement regimen for children.
 And, keep in mind that the daily intake amounts quoted above are for adults.
 Children require smaller amounts of nutrients, increasing as they get older.
 Exercise caution when increasing amounts, speak to a doctor, and start laying that foundation for a lifetime of healthy vision.